gligorijevic/DeepAttentionModel/README.md

 J. McAuley and J. Leskovec.
 From amateurs to connoisseurs: modeling the evolution of user expertise through online reviews.
 WWW, 2013.

+Sharing ED triage notes data is unfortunately currently not possible.

 ## Implementation Issues

 For any problems detected with the implementation, please file an issue on the project.